sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 ### Requirements

 Based on the discussion so far, we have some realistic requirements.
-Let's discuss them briefly, in semi-random order.
+Let's list them briefly, in semi-random order.

-* **Tech stack**
+1. **Tech stack**
 Our chain is built using the Cosmos SDK, so there is existing know-how in the team and the ecosystem.
 Any decision on changing the tech stack should not be taken lightly.

-* **North star metric**
+2. **North star metric**
 We need a quantifiable target to act as a "North star" measure of scalability progress.
 This is how both internal teams as well as the community will unambiguously assess the success of the effort.

-The most obvious and widely understood metric is transaction throughput.
+The most obvious and widely understood metric is *transaction throughput*.
 The target figure must be maintained under various network loads and conditions.
 Therefore instead of aiming for *transactions per second* (which could fluctuate wildly), it is better to aim and measure *transactions per day* (where noise can be smoothed out).

 A corollary of aiming for a specific throughput, is that the team would need to have a **dedicated stress-test harness system**.
-This will allow them to test candidate technical solutions and to gauge early if they would bring the system closer to the goal.
+This will allow them to test candidate technical solutions and to gage early if they would bring the system closer to the goal.

-* **Stability >> bleeding edge**
+3. **Stability >> bleeding edge**
 This is a general *guiding principle*, a value.
 As discussed in [Starting point](#starting_point) the chain’s moat is the existing user base.
 In that regard, the technical team has to seriously consider the potential downside of any risky or untested technical solution.
 Any technological improvements will not be done for technology's sake; instead technology is the tool to maintain and expand the existing user base.

-* **Based on “serious” open source**
+4. **Based on “serious” open source**
 This is a restriction, which comes as a natural corollary of the above principle.
 If a chain's (or any product/service for that matter), [USP][20] is not cutting-edge technology, then the chain is an *integrator rather than an inventor*.<sup>[7](#footnote_7)</sup>
 Any technical enhancements and new building blocks should map to well-maintained open-source repositories.

-* **EVM compatibility**
+5. **EVM compatibility**
 This is a [1-way door decision][22].
 In the Cosmos ecosystem there is the optionality of integrating different smart contract VMs (EVM, CosmWasm, Gno.land).
 In practice this is a decision which has far-reaching consequences in the execution and future adoption by developers.